Seven devotees killed in stampede during distribution of darshan tokens in Tirupati temple

-Seven people were killed and a dozen others were injured in a stampede at the Venkateswara Swamy Temple in the Tirumala Hills on Wednesday during the distribution of tokens for Vaikunta Dwara Darshan.
+Seven people were killed and at least 40 others were injured in a stampede at the Venkateswara Swamy Temple in the Tirumala Hills on Wednesday during the distribution of tokens for Vaikunta Dwara Darshan.

 The incident occurred when a large crowd of devotees rushed to collect tokens, causing the stampede.

-Tirumala Tirupati Devasthanams (TTD) Chairman BR Naidu said one body has been identified so far.

-"A DSP opened the gates and immediately everybody pushing ahead led to this stampede and reports are emerging that six persons died," Naidu told while addressing the media.
+"A DSP opened the gates and immediately everybody pushing ahead led to this stampede and reports are emerging that seven persons died," Naidu told while addressing the media.

+Chaos erupted when a staff member at the Bairagi Patteda centre fell ill, prompting officials to open a queue for his evacuation.
+Mistaking this as the commencement of token distribution, devotees surged forward, resulting in a stampede.

+Eyewitnesses alleged that security measures at the queue lines were inadequate and that the police officers responsible for monitoring the queues were absent.

 Meanwhile, videos of police administering CPR on a couple of woman devotees and injured persons being shifted in ambulances went viral.